bcornick/nearest-neighbors-algo/README.md

 BUILD AND RUN INSTRUCTIONS:

 Mac/Linux/Windows:
-The application can be run from the terminal/command line from the "Nearest_Neighbors" directory using Python 3 (Python 3 is required since program utilizes f-strings).
+The application can be run from the terminal/command line from main directory using Python 3 (Python 3 is required since program utilizes f-strings).
 Simply run the following command:

 $ python3 Nearest_Neighbors.py